VincentChandelier/SADN/README.md

 python updata.py checkpoint_path -n checkpoint
 ```
 ### Test
 Since the full test images are too large, I only upload a patch of the test image in Code/dataset/test.
-I re-trained the re-implementation algorithm in PyTorch with lambda=0.003, and the checkpoint is saved as the Code/checkpoint.pth.tar.
+I re-trained the re-implementation algorithm in PyTorch with lambda=0.003, and the checkpoint is available at [Fixed-rate model of SADN](https://drive.google.com/file/d/1Pb-uJw497ho7XxBsWqsOG4c1cwAKXdDc/view?usp=sharing).

 ```
 python Inference.py --dataset/test --output_path Result_dir -p checkpoint.pth.tar